High-Calorie Food Additions

 25 calories per tablespoon

-Full fat sour cream
+Full-fat sour cream

 30 calories per tablespoon